-Rodney Billups begins his third year with the University of Colorado men's basketball team and enters his first year as an assistant coach on Tad Boyle’s staff.
+Rodney Billups enters his sixth year with the University of Colorado men's basketball team and his fourth year as an assistant coach on Tad Boyle’s staff.

-During his two years as the director basketball operations and not associated with the coaching duties on and off the court, Billups was an integral part of the behind-of-the-scenes success of the Buffaloes program with travel, scheduling, and the day-to-day operations of the program.
-In the summer, he is director of the CU basketball summer camps.
+During his first two years (2010-12) in Boulder, Billups was the director basketball operations where he was an integral part of the behind-of-the-scenes success of back-to-back school-bests 24-win campaigns with travel, scheduling, and the day-to-day operations of the program.

-At DU, Billups averaged 10.2 points, 6.4 assists, and 3.2 rebounds during his 2004-05 senior season.
-In addition to leading the Sun Belt Conference in assists, he also ranked 17th nationally.
-He was named an All-SBC third team selection in 2004-05, the same season he helped the Pioneers win 20 games and a National Invitational Tournament berth.
+At DU, Billups averaged 10.2 points, 6.4 assists, and 3.2 rebounds per game during his 2004-05 senior campaign.
+In addition to leading the Sun Belt Conference in assists, he also ranked 17th nationally in that category.
+Billups was named an All-SBC third team selection in 2004-05, the same season he helped the Pioneers win 20 games and a National Invitational Tournament berth.

 In 2004-05, Billups was named co-recipient of the Floyd M. Theard Jr. Memorial Award.
-The award is presented each year to the DU men's basketball player who best displays the qualities of leadership, scholarship and sportsmanship.
+An award presented each year to the DU men's basketball player who best displays the qualities of leadership, scholarship and sportsmanship.

 Billups earned his business management degree from DU in 2005.
 After his collegiate days, he played professional basketball for ASK Riga in Latvia (2005-06), where he led the league in steals and assists.
 He also played one year in Finland (2006-07).